-No more than 8 credits may be accrued before submission of an application to the certificate program, complete with all supporting documents.
+Applicants should review the How to Apply page for information about eligibility and special instructions.
+No more than 6 credits may be accrued before submission to the certificate program, complete with all supporting documents.
 Matriculated students must begin the program within one year of admission unless granted a deferment.

 Course of Study